 St. Clair is a somewhat small city located in the state of Michigan.
-With a population of 5,385 people and four constituent neighborhoods, St. Clair is the 186th largest community in Michigan.
-Much of the housing stock in St. Clair was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 5,279 people and four constituent neighborhoods, St. Clair is the 186th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Clair is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, St. Clair is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in St. Clair who work in office and administrative support (10.49%), management occupations (9.05%), and sales jobs (8.39%).
+Unlike some cities, St. Clair isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in St. Clair are a mix of both white- and blue-collar jobs.
+Overall, St. Clair is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in St. Clair who work in management occupations (10.99%), sales jobs (10.74%), and office and administrative support (8.74%).

-The per capita income in St. Clair in 2010 was $29,031, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $116,124 for a family of four.
+The per capita income in St. Clair in 2018 was $38,542, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $154,168 for a family of four.
 However, St. Clair contains both very wealthy and poor people as well.

 The people who call St. Clair home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Clair residents report their race to be White, followed by Asian.
-Important ancestries of people in St. Clair include Polish, Irish, French , and English.
+Important ancestries of people in St. Clair include German, English, Irish, Polish, and Italian.

 The most common language spoken in St. Clair is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Italian.